Music Code of Conduct

-1. The Department of Music will not tolerate any expressions or acts of discrimination towards any other person or group on campus on the basis of race, ethnicity, religion, gender identity, sexual orientation, or ability.
+1. The School for the Arts will not tolerate any expressions or acts of discrimination towards any other person or group on campus on the basis of race, ethnicity, religion, gender identity, sexual orientation, or ability.
 Anyone exhibiting these behaviours will be asked to leave the premises.

 2. Avoid any behaviour that disturbs the learning environment.
 This includes making loud noises in the hallways, chatting in classrooms whilst the instructor is speaking, using personal electronic devices in classrooms (except those directly linked with classroom learning), and any other actions identified by instructors as disruptive.